SteveUseful/steveuseful.github.io/_posts/2024-10-22-configure-redis-using-configmap.md

 | **Kubernetes Cluster**    | Access to a Kubernetes cluster with `kubectl` installed (version 1.14 or higher).                              |
 | **ConfigMaps**            | Familiarity with [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/). |
 | **Redis Basics**          | Basic knowledge of Redis setup and configurations.                                                              |
-> If you do not already have a cluster, you can create one by using [minikube](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/) or you can use one of these Kubernetes playgrounds:
+> Need a Kubernetes cluster?
+Try [minikube](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/) or you can use one of these Kubernetes playgrounds:

 > [Killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)